nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The remove command is facilitated by `SniffTasks` which stores all the current appointments as `APPOINTMENTS`.
 It then implements the following operation:
 * `Snifftasks.removeAppointment()` -- Removes the appointment with the specified UID.

+Given below is an example usage scenario and how the remove mechanism behaves.
+1. The user had already launched and added a few appointments to `Snifftasks`.
+2. The user executes `remove C123` command to remove the appointment with that specific UID.
+The remove command is then executed and calls `SniffTask#removeAppointment()`, causing the appointment with that UID to be removed.
+It then calls the `Ui#printAppointmentRemovedMessage()` that then calls `Appointment#toString`  that prints to the output the details of the appointment that had been removed.
+Lastly, it calls `Ui#showUserMessage()` to tell the user that the remove appointment mechanism is successful.

 ![img_11.png](img_11.png) <br>
 **Figure 7: Sequence Diagram showing the logical implementation of executeCommand() for the List Command**